Skip to main content

 In total, two portions of baked feta with tomatoes and chickpeas have an estimated carbon footprint of 3452 g.

-This ranks it number 49 out of 53 recipes published on the blog so far in terms of estimated carbon footprint.
+This ranks it number 52 out of 56 recipes published on the blog so far in terms of estimated carbon footprint.

 In other words, it is one of the five recipes with the worst carbon footprint. 😱

 Looking at the individual ingredients in this recipe, the feta cheese stands out: It accounts for around half of the recipe’s total carbon footprint, even though it only makes up around a fifth of the ingredients by weight.
-Of course, animal husbandry and the resulting emissions play a role here: on average, it takes about 10 litres of fresh milk to make 1 kg of cheese (source).
-Feta is an important flavour component, so I wouldn’t leave it out despite its carbon footprint.
+Of course, animal husbandry and the resulting emissions play a role here: on average, it takes about 10 liters of fresh milk to make 1 kg of cheese (source).
+Feta is an important flavor component, so I wouldn’t leave it out despite its carbon footprint.

 Learn more more about our methodology for estimating carbon footprints.
 The graph displays only ingredients that make up at least 1% of the total ingredient weight.
 Below the graph, you will find a detailed table with all ingredients.